The Treaty Battleships

 In the course of this essay I have occasionally made reference to the hypothetical title "Best of the Treaty Battleships."
 Making such a selection must be both hypothetical and personal.
 All of the treaty battleships were heavily compromised to a greater or lessor extent by the need to at least nominally conform to the limitations of the various international naval arms limitation treaties.
 All of them could have been improved had these restrictions been lifted, as the post-treaty Iowa class and Vanguard were.

 The term "best" is itself open to various interpretations.
 To me it implies a balance of qualities, the most generally useful battleship, not just the battleship theoretically most likely to win a one-on-one gun battle.
 I look at it this way: If I were the Chief of Naval Operations of a major navy, which type would I select to operate in WW II?

 Rodney (too slow) and Scharnhorst (too little firepower) get eliminated immediately.
-But note that, in reality, both served well in WW II.
-That leaves Littorio, Richelieu, King George V, North Carolina, and South Dakota.
-All pretty good ships.
-Any one of which could be the top choice, depending on the viewpoint of the person doing the choosing.
+However, in reality both served well in WW II.
+That leaves Littorio, Richelieu, King George V, North Carolina and South Dakota.
+These were all good ships.
+Any of these could be the top choice, depending on the viewpoint of the person doing the choosing.

 The first runner-up is . . .
 Richelieu!
 Well balanced, fast, only her unusual layout relegates her to second place.

 The "Best of the Treaty Battleships" is . . .
 North Carolina!
-Adequate or better in every category, particularly firepower (main, secondary, and AA all second to none), fire control, sensors, maneuverability, and range.
-Her superior seakeeping qualities and habitability lift her above South Dakota, and her superior main battery and sensible layout edge her ahead of Richelieu.
+Adequate or better in every category, particularly firepower (main, secondary and AA all second to none), fire control, sensors, maneuverability and range.
+Her superior seakeeping qualities and habitability lift her above South Dakota and her superior main battery and sensible layout edge her ahead of Richelieu.

-Copyright 1998, 2003 by Chuck Hawks.
+Copyright 1997, 2017 by Chuck Hawks.
 All rights reserved.